juanluispaz/ts-sql-query/docs/queries/dynamic-queries.md

 }[]>
 ```

-But in case of a column provided by the join is required, like when `fieldsToPick` is:
+But in the case of a column provided by the join is required, like when `fieldsToPick` is:
 ```ts
 const fieldsToPick = {
     firstName: true,